gchang12/texlooxup_parser/README.md

       3: math/partial
       4: genops/tracingparagraphs

-Searching for the pattern 'par' in all sections.
+Searching for the pattern '`par`' in all sections.
 `python query.py par`

     pattern: 'par'